nikic/scalar_objects/doc/string_api.md

 >
  * This function corresponds to `str_split`.
  * It is perfectly valid to have a chunk length that is longer than the main string.
+ * Chunking an empty string results in an empty array.
  * The name `chunk()` was chosen, because `split()` seems more appropriate for the `explode` equivalent.
 Furthermore the corresponding array functionality is also named `chunk()`.